innolitics/rdm/rdm/init_files/documents/software_plan.md

     Once complete, link to the risk analysis in the software plan.
 Also share the analysis with the software team.

-**Output:** Risk analysis draft, including hazards and hazardous situations
+**Outputs:** Risk analysis draft, including hazards and hazardous situations

 **Verified by:** Not applicable

 **Verification tasks:** Not applicable

-## Release - Creating Change Requests
+## Project - Creating Change Requests

 **Trigger:** Need to record a chunk of development work

 **Performed by:** Anyone on the project

-**Input:**  User needs and requirements
+**Inputs:** User needs and requirements

 **Tasks:**

 1. **Write Change Request**

-    There are many ways to divide new requirements work into change requests.
-Change requests for requirements that will be implemented soon should usually be split into smaller change requests, while requirements which may not be worked on for a while can be captured in larger change requests that will be split later.
+    There are many ways to divide requirements into change requests.
+Change requests that will be implemented in upcoming sprints should usually be made more granular, while change requests that may not be worked on for a while can be less granular.

     Since change requests may be split up later and detailed requirements are added in an agile fashion, this activity allows minimal detail to be added to the change request.
-Sometimes even a title is sufficient, but usually it's best to add as much detail as possible.
+Sometimes even a title is sufficient.

     Unless you're the project lead, don't assign the issue to a release.
 That will be handled during sprint planning.
 If, however, you know that the issue won't be tackled in any of the current releases, feel free to add it to the icebox GitLab milestone.

-**Output:** Change request in GitLab
+**Outputs:** Change request in GitLab

 **Verified by:** Not applicable

 **Verification tasks:** Not applicable

-## Release - Planning and Setup
+## Release - Planning

 **Trigger:** The start of a new release

 **Performed by:** Project lead

-**Input:** User needs, requirements, SOUP specifications, and problem reports
+**Inputs:** User needs, Draft SRS, Draft SDS, and Problem Reports

 **Tasks:**

 1. **Select Version Number**

     Each release shall have a version number.
-Software releases shall follow the [semver](https://semver) versioning scheme as appropriate.

-    {# TODO: more details could be added here if needed #}
+    TODO: add more details about project versioning here.
+E.g., you may want to follow [semver](https://semver).

 2. **Release Setup**

-    To organize and prioritize the development work, change requests are assigned to regulatory releases using GitLab milestones.
-Create the GitLab milestone.

-    Also create a change request for the release setup.
-You will need this change request so that you can trace your release record created by the other tasks.
+    Create the GitLab milestone for the release.

 3. **Start a New Release Record**

-    Following the "Issue - Creating Pull Requests" activity using the release setup change request, create a copy of the release record template.
-Fill out the release planning section as you finish this activity.
+    Make a copy of the Release Record and Test Record templates and fill in as much detail as is appropriate; these will be filled in before the release is finalized.

-4. **Review SOUP**
+4. **Review Software Dependencies**

-    If the release is public, determine if any SOUP software items have become obsolete, SOUP which should be upgraded, and for known anomalies in published anomalies lists as appropriate [[62304:6.1.f]].
+    If the release is public, determine if any software dependencies have become obsolete or should be upgraded.
+Also review known anomalies in published anomalies lists as appropriate [[62304:6.1.f]].

     Create change requests as appropriate.

 5. **Review Problem Reports**

-    Consider outstanding problem reports [[62304:9.4]].
-Move problem reports into the current release milestone as appropriate.
+    Consider outstanding problem reports in the backlog [[62304:9.4]].
+Move problem reports into the current release as appropriate.

 6. **Review Trends in Problem Reports**

+    You may skip this task for the first public release.

-    For all public releases except the first one, look through historical problem reports and attempt to identify any adverse trends.
+    Look through historical problem reports and attempt to identify any adverse trends.
 For example, some software items may have many problem reports associated with them [[62304:9.6 and 14971:9.a]] or may have new or revised standards [[14971:9.b]].
 Also review past trends that were addressed in previous releases, as appropriate, and confirm the trends have been reversed [[62304:9.7.b]].

     Create change requests as appropriate.